18 August 2026 · Key dates

 Work back from your go-live

-- Reserve time to appoint and onboard an ASP.
+- Reserve time to shortlist, evaluate and contract with an ASP before the appointment deadline.

-- Allow a full test cycle during the pilot window.
+- Allow a full test cycle during the voluntary pilot window from July 2026 onward.

-- Clean master data before you connect the system.
+- Clean master data before you connect any system to an ASP, since dirty data fails validation regardless of the technology.

-- Confirm which entity in a group falls in which phase.
+- Confirm which entity in a group falls in which phase, since the revenue test is assessed per entity.

 Related guides